alfiehiscox/spqr-api/README.md

 ## Usage

-**Rulers**
+### Rulers
 Rome had many rulers between the years of x and y, and not merely emporers.
-Rupublican Rome (between x and y) saw the senate in control, and around them the two elected consuls of Rome, who had vitto power over descisions of law, war and the common people.
+Republican Rome (between x and y) saw the senate in control, and around them the two elected consuls of Rome, who had vitto power over descisions of law, war and the common people.

-This endpoint sees to try and capture the popular rulers of rome that we know of, and serves as a good who's who of Roman politics throughout the years.
+This endpoint tries to capture the popular rulers of Rome that we know of, and serves as a good who's who of Roman politics throughout the years.

-Below give the usage for this endpoint and outlines useful filters and sorting options.
+See usage and useful filters and sorting options below:

 ```
 spqr-api.com/api/rulers